ITfoxtec/FoxIDs/docs/deployment.md

 ### First login and admin users
 After successfully deployment open [FoxIDs Control Client](control.md#foxids-control-client) on `https://foxidscontrolxxxxxxxxxx.azurewebsites.net` (the app service starting with foxidscontrol...) which brings you to the master tenant.

 > The default admin user is: `admin@foxids.com` with password: `FirstAccess!` (you are required to change the password on first login)
+> *Please wait a few minutes before logging in after the deployment is complete to allow the initial seed to finish.*

 ![FoxIDs Control Client - Master tenant](images/master-tenant2.png)